Title

 Republic Act No. 9718 converts the Naval Institute of Technology and the Biliran National Agricultural College into the Naval State University, providing advanced education and training in various fields of study, with the University enjoying academic freedom and institutional autonomy.

-The Naval Institute of Technology in the Municipality of Naval, Province of Biliran is converted into a state university known as the Naval State University (NSU).
+RA 9718 converts the Naval Institute of Technology in Naval, Biliran into a state university to be known as Naval State University (NSU) and integrates with it the Biliran National Agricultural College, both in Biliran.

-The University shall provide advanced education, higher technological, professional instruction and training in arts and sciences, education, agriculture, fishery, forestry, maritime education, ICT, engineering, tourism and other related fields, undertake research and extension services, and provide progressive leadership in its specialization areas.
+To primarily provide advanced education, higher technological and professional instruction and training in specified fields (including arts and sciences, agriculture, fishery, forestry, maritime education, ICT, engineering, tourism, among others), and to undertake research and extension services with progressive leadership in its specialization areas.

 Analyze Cases Smarter, Faster